 “Hi Bob, this is Tom with EFG.
 I know I caught you unexpectedly, do you have five minutes for a quick conversation?”

-This alone will improve the odds of a successful call.
+This alone will improve the odds of a successful cold call.
 It isn’t flawless.
 It can get a response that sounds like, “I am really busy at the moment” or “I am preparing for a meeting” or some other polite version of “no”.
 But, by merely acknowledging that you have interrupted the prospect’s day makes it is dramatically more likely you will have a productive conversation.
 It also sets up the seller for the most important step of all: generating curiosity on the part of the prospect.